Guide to A level retakes

 While many universities are becoming increasingly flexible with entry when students miss their offers, the most competitive ones are not.
 Re-taking is often the only way of securing a place.
 RIC specialises in A level resits and we are available in the post results period for reliable, clear advice about what your options are.
 Expectations are that universities this year will not be able to flexible when students miss their offers and so it is likely demand for revision and resit courses at specialist independent sixth forms like RIC will be high from those not prepared to compromise in Clearing.

-Students who aren't happy with the grades awarded in 2022 can opt to retake in May/June 2023.
+Students who aren't happy with the grades awarded in 2023 can opt to retake in May/June 2024.
 There is no November or January resit opportunity.
-RIC has very limited places this year for intensive retake courses running September 2022-June 2023 or January 2023-June 2023 so please contact us swiftly to discuss your options.
+RIC has very limited places this year for intensive retake courses running September 2023-June 2024 or January 2024-June 2024 so please contact us swiftly to discuss your options.

 Rochester Independent College A level re-takers have been successful in recent years gaining places at Durham, Imperial, Exeter, Edinburgh, UCL, Bath and Bristol, among many others.
-Destinations for students retaking their A levels in 2020 include Psychology at Edinburgh, Medicine at Sunderland, Medicine at Sheffield, Pharmacy at Newcastle, Fine Art at UCL's The Slade, Languages, Culture and Economics at Leeds, Chemistry at Nottingham, Natural Sciences at UCL, Physics at Manchester, Accounting and Finance at Warwick and English Literature at Bristol.
+Destinations for students retaking their A levels in 2022 included Pharmacy at Cardiff, Chemical Engineering at Surrey, Architecture at Reading, Psychology at Manchester, Physics at St Andrews, Medicine at Liverpool, Film and Brighton, Fashion UAL Central St Martins and Mathematics at Bristol.